 - How much is the cost of living?
 If you know the local prices of goods and services, you’ll be able to come up with a practical budget.

 ✔️ Check the Visa Requirements

 The Passport Index reports that the Philippine passport is ranked 66th in the world.
 With your passport, you can only visit 34 countries visa-free.
 You can also obtain a visa on arrival in 41 territories.

 The sad reality is that the Philippine passport isn’t very powerful.
 As such, check for visa requirements when planning your vacation.

 Think twice about booking your flights this early in the process.
-Some experienced travellers and even embassies don’t recommend getting your plane tickets at this point to avoid wasting money in case your application is rejected.
+Some experienced travelers and even embassies don’t recommend getting your plane tickets at this point to avoid wasting money in case your application is rejected.
 Nevertheless, you can always reserve flights for a fee.

 Boost your application’s chances of approval by following the embassy’s requirements and instructions to a T. Make sure all the details in your requirements are consistent.